Even better, if you piss off the pig at Link's home island after it grows to full size, it does more damage per hit than anything else in the game.

 Certain other classes, such as Clerics, also had their powers depend on a code of conduct, but these tended not to be enforced as strictly as the Paladin's.

 The Game Master might also implement other measures to keep psycho PCs in check, such as changing their Character Alignment to suit their actual Stupid Evil style of play, or sending the local authorities after them.
 This is also one of the reasons why no sane DM would award experience points for killing civilian or "friendly" targets.

-Dead Inside has this as part of the whole point of the game, the game is designed specifically to discourage the usual Tabletop RPG standard of "kill them all and take their stuff", the PCs are (by default assumption) people who are, for various reasons lacking most of their souls, doing bad stuff (especially killing people) in this setting can result in losing the rest of your soul and becoming one of The Heartless.
+Dead Inside has this as part of the whole point of the game.
+The game is designed specifically to discourage the usual Tabletop RPG standard of "kill them all and take their stuff."
+The PCs are (by default assumption) people who for various reasons lack most of their souls.
+Doing bad stuff (especially killing people) can result in losing the rest of your soul and becoming one of The Heartless.
 Conversely, doing good things, helping people, being courageous and optimistic, and whatnot helps regenerate soul-energy, which can be forged into a new, complete soul, which is pretty much the default goal of the game.

 Built into the system of Dark Heresy, where especially cruel and immoral actions (and keep in mind this is cruel and immoral by Dark Heresy's standards; we're in 'wanton slaughter of innocents For the Evulz' or Deal with the Devil territory) grants you Corruption Points.
 Corruption Points give your characters derangements and physical defects, makes you more vulnerable to the lure of Chaos, makes puritans more liable to burn you at the stake, and ultimately renders the characters unplayable.